 The original MHC implementation assumed that using the Machine API to destroy the bad node and replace it with a new one was the only necessary recovery mechanism.

-The medik8s team partnered with Ericsson to convince the sig-cluster community that other mechanisms were needed (particularly on bare metal) and together we created the External Remediation API that is used by both the Machine and Node Healthcheck Controllers.
+The Medik8s team partnered with Ericsson to convince the sig-cluster community that other mechanisms were needed (particularly on bare metal).
+Together we created the External Remediation API that is used by both the Machine and Node Healthcheck Controllers.